cmgcds/fastvpinns/joss/paper.md

 ## Geometry Module:
 This module provides the functionality to define the geometry of the domain.
 The module provides the functionalities to either generate a quadrilateral mesh internally or to read an external \verb|.mesh| file.
 The module also provides the functionality to obtain boundary points for complex geometries.

-## FE2D Module:
+## FE Module:
-The FE2D module is responsible for handling the finite element test functions and their gradients.
+The FE module is responsible for handling the finite element test functions and their gradients.
 The module's functionality can be broadly classified into into four categories,

 - **Finite Element Test functions**: provides the test function values and its gradients for a given element.
 This has been implemented for basis functions like Lagrange, Jacobi polynomials etc.